beniman8/django-admin-customazation/README.md

 # django-admin-customazation
-This is a customized versiion of the django admin
+This is a buccnh of nots to how to customized the django admin dashboard if needed